 By Mike Bennighof, Ph.D.

-And so it is with the dispersal of the German High Seas Fleet following the November 1918 Armistice.
+At the end of the First World War, the British government insisted on taking custody of the German High Seas Fleet, interning the ships at Scapa Flow, the main British fleet base off the north coast of Scotland.
 Humiliating an enemy may feel good and play well to the crowds at home — a particular danger in a democratic system — but it helps prepare the grounds for future wars.
-Nazi Germany did not arise because of the fleet's surrender, its scuttling in June 1919 or the subsequent seizure of the rest of Germany's modern warships.
+Nazi Germany did not arise because of the fleet’s surrender, its scuttling in June 1919 or the subsequent seizure of the rest of Germany’s modern warships.
 But certainly none of these events ultimately helped the cause of peace.

 We know why gamers like the Great War at Sea series — it’s all about the toys.
 So here's a look at the ships of Reichsmarine, and the flags they now fly.